 As of March 31, 2010, there were outstanding options to purchase an aggregate of 247,393 shares of our common stock at a weighted exercise price of \$2.71 per share pursuant to the Option Plan.
 Of these outstanding options, 129,197 are issued to our current directors and officers.
-In connection with this offering, we will issue options to our management pursuant to the Option Plan to purchase (i) 1,794,027 shares of our common stock at an exercise price of \$0.01 per share (of which 1,412,000 shares have been allocated as of the date hereof) vesting annually over three or four years (according to the applicable schedule of the optionee) with the first portion vesting on the first anniversary of the consummation of this offering and (ii) 1,794,027 shares of our common stock at an exercise price of \$5.50 per share (of which 1,440,000 shares have been allocated as of the date hereof)

-vesting quarterly over four years with the first portion vesting on the first anniversary of the consummation of this offering.
+In connection with this offering, we will issue options to our management, employees, directors and consultants pursuant to the Option Plan to purchase (i) 1,794,027 shares of our common stock at an exercise price of \$0.01 per share (of which 1,392,000 shares have been granted as of the date hereof and a further 20,000 shares will be granted as a charitable donation) vesting annually over three or four years (according to the applicable schedule of the optionee) with the first portion vesting on the first anniversary of the consummation of this offering and (ii) 1,794,027 shares of our common stock at an exercise price of \$5.50 per share (of which 1,420,000 shares have been granted as of the date hereof and a further 20,000 shares will be granted as a charitable donation) vesting quarterly over four years with the first portion vesting on the first anniversary of the consummation of this offering.
 Accordingly, upon consummation of this offering and assuming the issuance of all management options, we will have outstanding options to purchase an aggregate of 3,835,447 shares of our common stock at a weighted exercise price of \$2.75 per share.
 For additional details regarding our outstanding options, please refer to the Stockholders' Equity and Subsequent Events notes to the Financial Statements.